 Likewise, while running Baxter, where he oversaw multiple chemical-processing and manufacturing plants around the world, “I wasn’t surprised if there was a fire in one of those plants or if something blew up,” he says.
 Quality, safety, and compliance standards are, of course, essential to minimizing the possibility of disaster.
 “But we were self-reflective enough to realize that it could happen.
 So, when it did happen, we weren’t confused,” he says.
 “We dealt with it.”

-And self-reflection need not mitigate only out-of-the-blue disasters; it also prepares leaders for more routine, but no less insidious disappointments.
+Of course, forecasting has its limits.
+For instance, COVID-19 has caught even the most self-aware leaders by surprise.
+But self-reflection need not mitigate only out-of-the-blue disasters; it also prepares leaders for more routine, but no less insidious disappointments.
 As head of a publicly traded company, for instance, Kraemer knew that not every quarterly performance was going to be positive.
 “To assume that performance is going to go up every single quarter—that’s not really logical.
 And by the way, when the drop does happen, what are you going to do about it?”

 Preparation has the added benefit of reducing anxiety about the possibility of things going wrong, says Kraemer.
 “What keeps you up at night?
 I used to say, ‘I have a multibillion-dollar company…’ Now I say, ‘Nothing keeps me awake.
 If it takes me a while to go to sleep, I’ll just read another book.”